getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 A new editor session will open, where you can provide details about the changes you've made between the last revision and the newly amended one.
 This comment will help reviewers to see what you've changed, to streamline the process of getting your patch into Solus.

-The web UI will automatically update with the latest patch, without having to create any new tasks.
+The web interface will automatically update with the latest patch.
 Once accepted, your patch will be merged, and a build will be issued.

 :::note
 - If you have already created a new commit, run `git rebase -i HEAD~2` to squash the commits, change the commit message to the same commit message as the original, removing any suggested commit message from git itself.